 - Users might think that their personal Microsoft account is business-compliant and that they're in compliance when they save business document to their OneDrive

 - Users who leave an organization generally lose access to their work email address.
-When they do, they may not be able to get back into their personal Microsoft account if they forget their password.
+When they do, they might not be able to get back into their personal Microsoft account if they forget their password.
 Conversely, their IT department could reset their password and get into the personal account of former employees.

 - IT departments have a false sense of account ownership and security.
 But users only need to roundtrip a code to their work email address once, and can rename their account at any time in the future.

-What does this experience look like?
+What does the experience look like?

 However, if you try to sign up for a Microsoft app that supports personal and work/school accounts, you should see this message:

 Are existing accounts affected?

 The sign-up block described here only prevents the creation of new accounts.
 It has no effect on users who already have a Microsoft Account with a work/school email address.
 If you're already in this situation, we make it easier to rename a personal Microsoft account.
 This support article provides simple step-by-step guidance.
 Renaming your personal Microsoft account involves changing the username, and doesn't affect your work email or how you sign in to business services such as Microsoft 365.
 It also doesn't affect your personal stuff—it just changes the way you sign in to it.
 You can use another (personal) email address, get a new @outlook.com email address from Microsoft, or use your phone number as a new username.

 If your IT department asked you to create a personal Microsoft account with your work/school email, for example to access Microsoft business services like Premier Support, then talk to your admin team before renaming your account.